 Once decorated, this cake keeps well for 3-4 days in the refrigerator.

-Don’t miss a recipe.
-Sign up for my FREE Newsletter!
+Don’t Miss a New Recipe!
+Sign up for my FREE Email Newsletter!

 - 4 teaspoons baking powder